Sport Psychologist and Performance Psychologist

 Psychologist Registration Number with the Psychology Board of Australia: PSY0001119210

 More About Michelle …

-Michelle completed her all her degrees at Monash University (BSc 1981-83; DepEdPsych 1984; MEd 1985 – 1987; and a part-time PhD 1988-1994).
+Dr. Michelle Pain completed all her degrees at Monash University (BSc 1981-83; DepEdPsych 1984; MEd 1985 – 1987; and a part-time PhD 1988-1994).
 She played netball and competed in track and field, becoming a team manager and official (and she was made a Life Member at Doncaster Athletic Club in 1991).